dieterich-lab/ImmunOMICS/README.md

 COVID-19 severity prediction tool
 ================================

-Snakemake pipeline for predicting severity in COVID-19.
+End-to-end Snakemake pipeline for predicting severity in COVID-19.

 Overview
 --------

 The workflow shown below allows predicting COVID-19 severity from scRNA-seq data.
-One can run an end-to-end pipeline (cell annotation, features selection, training and prediction) by setting specific parameters.
+One can run an end-to-end snakemake command that will basically perform cell annotation, features selection, training and prediction by setting specific parameters.

 The workflow parameters should be set in the config file provided as a parameter for the snakemake command.

 The inputs are:

-- The training sets: list of datasets that will be used for the training
+- The training sets: list of datasets to be used for the training
 - The testing sets: list of datasets to be tested by the trained model
 - The output directory
-- The number of Top genes differentially expressed between conditions (Mild or Severe) to be selected
+- The number of Top genes differentially expressed between conditions (Mild or Severe) to be selected. (you can refer to our manuscript where we tested different numbers)

+We provide in the following steps how to install/use the tool, set the config file and run the end-to-end snakemake command.

+You can reproduce our results by using data in [zenodo](https://doi.org/10.5281/zenodo.7729004) and `job.sh` as we will describe below.
+After reproducing our results you can use the trained model to predict severity on your data.

 Quick Setup
 -----------